 }

-/// <summary>

-/// Callback method

-/// </summary>

-/// <param name=" asyncResult "></param>

-private static void EndRead(IAsyncResult asyncResult)

-{

-Console.WriteLine($" Managed Thread Id in endread is : {Thread.CurrentThread.ManagedThreadId}"); //// The managed thread identifier.

-FileStream fs = (FileStream) asyncResult.AsyncState;

-Int32 numBytesRead = fs.EndRead(asyncResult);

-Console.WriteLine($" Number of bytes - {numBytesRead}");

-Console.WriteLine(Encoding.UTF8.GetString(bytes));

-fs.Close();

 }

-}
+Here we are passing callback to BeginRead which takes care of parallelly reading the file.
+Once we run this code it will give output as shown in Figure 6.14

-Fig 6.10 – Output of file read using APM pattern with callback
+Figure 6.14 – Output of file read using APM pattern with callback

 However, with the introduction of TAP, APM is no longer recommended, so it is good to know about APM but not recommended to use it.